manimovassagh/Rust-learn/Readme.md

-# Zig Learn Project
+# Rust Learn Project

-This project is a learning exercise for the Zig programming language, implemented in Rust.
+This project is a learning exercise for the Rust programming language.

 ## Getting Started